Update-Free On-Policy Steering via Verifiers: Experiments

-For our simulation experiments, we pretrain a set of base diffusion policies for the 4 simulation environments using the absolute action multi-human (MH) Robomimic datasets~\cite{mandlekar2021matters}.
+\textbf{Diffusion BC Policy}.
+For our experiments, we use the original Diffusion Policiy implementation~\cite{chi2023diffusionpolicy}.
+For each of four simulation environments, a base diffusion policy is trained using the absolute action multi-human (MH) Robomimic datasets~\cite{mandlekar2021matters}.
 Each of the Robomimic MH datasets contains 300 demonstrations from 6 human operators of varying proficiency.
-As the diffusion policy model, we use the default U-Net~\cite{ronneberger2015u} with a ResNet18~\cite{he2015deep} backbone configuration for Robomimic environments, provided with~\cite{chi2023diffusionpolicy}.
-The noising and denoising is controlled by a DDPM~\cite{ho2020denoising} scheduler with 100 diffusion training and inference timesteps.
-The policy takes in the two Robomimic camera images, top down and agent view, along with proprioception as the current observation, and another same dimension input as one historical context.
+We use the default backbone configuration for Robomimic environments provided by~\citet{chi2023diffusionpolicy}.
+Noise generation follows a DDPM~\cite{ho2020denoising} scheduler with 100 timesteps.

+The state observation encompasses two Robomimic camera images, top down and agent view, along with proprioception over two timesteps.
 The output is an action chunk of 8.
+For low dimensional state, the observation is used as is as input to the verifier function while for image based policies, we use the frozen embedding from the vision encoder of the base policy.

-At evaluation, each transition contains an action chunk of 8 and current plus one historical observation since this is the input and output of the policy.
-More details on these datasets can be found in \hyperref[app:implementation]{Appendix~\ref*{app:implementation}}.
-To prevent training to the point of deterministic predictions and preserve the variance necessary for steering, we train the low dimensional policies for 350 epochs and the image based policies for 150 epochs.
+To prevent deterministic predictions and to preserve the variance necessary for steering, we train low dimensional policies for 350 epochs and image based policies for 150 epochs.
 We collect 6048 trajectories for the low dimensional environments and 12012 trajectories for the image environments.
-Low dimensional square trajectories contain 50 steps, low dimensional transport trajectories contain 88 steps, and both image square and image transport trajectories contain 63 steps.
-We use as episode success label the binary signal from the simulator.
+Low dimensional square trajectories contain 50 steps, transport trajectories contain 88 steps, and both image square and image transport trajectories contain 63 steps.